Seokguram Grotto Description

-Seokguram is known to have been built with Bulguksa Temple.
-According to the history book Samgukyusa of the Goryeo Dynasty (the country that unified the Korean peninsula at the end of the Silla Kingdom, 918-1392), Kim Dae-Seong had Bulguksa Temple built for his parents in his current life, and Seokguram Grotto for the parents of his former life.
+The grotto is known to have been built along with Bulguksa Temple.
+According to the history books, Kim Dae-Seong built Bulguksa Temple for his parents in his current life, and Seokguram Grotto for his parents from his former life.

-Inside the round-shaped main hall are the Bonjon Statue, Bodhi-sattva and his disciples.
-The Bonjon figure wearing a generous smile is seated on the stage engraved with a lotus flower design.
-The rounded ceiling looks like a half-moon or a bow and has a lotus flower decorated cover on it.
-As the sunrise from this spot is quite beautiful, many people climb the mountain at daybreak.
+Bonjon Statue, Bodhi-sattva, and his disciples are located inside the round-shaped main hall.
+The Bonjon figure is seated on the stage engraved with a lotus flower design.
+The rounded ceiling looks like a half-moon and has a lotus flower decorated cover on it.
+Enjoying sunrise from this spot is quite beautiful and because of this, manypeople climb the mountain at daybreak.